Lufthansa, United, Delta cancel flights over Christmas

 Lufthansa said in a statement that “we planned a very large buffer for the vacation period.
 But this was not sufficient due to the high rate of people calling in sick.”

-“The nationwide spike in omicron cases this week has had a direct impact on our flight crews and the people who run our operation,” United said in a statement to several news outlets.
+“The nationwide spike in omicron cases this week has had a direct impact on our flight crews and the people who run our operation,” United said in a statement.
 “As a result, we’ve unfortunately had to cancel some flights and are notifying impacted customers in advance of them coming to the airport.”

 The airline said it was working to rebook as many people as possible.